Francis Galton: Model for population stability

 Galton's development of the law of regression to the mean, or reversion, was due to insights from the Galton board ('bean machine') and his studies of sweet peas.
 While Galton had previously invented the quincunx prior to February 1874, the 1877 version of the quincunx had a new feature that helped Galton demonstrate that a normal mixture of normal distributions is also normal.
 Galton demonstrated this using a new version of quincunx, adding chutes to the apparatus to represent reversion.
 When the pellets passed through the curved chutes (representing reversion) and then the pins (representing family variability), the result was a stable population.
-On Friday 19 February 1877 Galton gave a lecture entitled Typical Laws of Heredity at the Royal Institution in London.
+On Friday 19 February 1877, Galton gave a lecture entitled Typical Laws of Heredity at the Royal Institution in London.
 In this lecture, he posited that there must be a counteracting force to maintain population stability.
 However, this model required a much larger degree of intergenerational natural selection than was plausible.

-In 1875, Galton started growing sweet peas, and addressed the Royal Institution on his findings on 9 February 1877.
+In 1875, Galton began growing sweet peas, and addressed the Royal Institution on his findings on 9 February 1877.
 He found that each group of progeny seeds followed a normal curve, and the curves were equally disperse.
-Each group was not centered about the parent's weight, but rather at a weight closer to the population average.
+Each group was not centred on the parent's weight, but rather at a weight closer to the population average.
 Galton called this reversion, as every progeny group was distributed at a value that was closer to the population average than the parent.
 The deviation from the population average was in the same direction, but the magnitude of the deviation was only one-third as large.
-In doing so, Galton demonstrated that there was variability among each of the families, yet the families combined to produce a stable, normally distributed population.
-When Galton addressed the British Association for the Advancement of Science in 1885, he said of his investigation of sweet peas, "I was then blind to what I now perceive to be the simple explanation of the phenomenon."
+In doing so, he demonstrated that there was variability among each of the families, yet the families combined to produce a stable, normally distributed population.
+When he addressed the British Association for the Advancement of Science in 1885, he said of his investigation of sweet peas, "I was then blind to what I now perceive to be the simple explanation of the phenomenon."

-Galton was able to further his notion of regression by collecting and analyzing data on human stature.
+Galton was able to further his notion of regression by collecting and analysing data on human stature.
 Galton asked for help of mathematician J. Hamilton Dickson in investigating the geometric relationship of the data.
-He determined that the regression coefficient did not ensure population stability by chance, but rather that the regression coefficient, conditional variance, and population were interdependent quantities related by a simple equation.
+He determined that the regression coefficient did not ensure population stability by chance, but rather that the regression coefficient, conditional variance, and population variance, were interdependent quantities related by a simple equation.
 Thus Galton identified that the linearity of regression was not coincidental but rather was a necessary consequence of population stability.